 So, I posed this question to my girls and later on Facebook, and here are all the ways people have gotten out of a bad date:

 Wine Consumption: 1 glass

 If you’re not sure whether this date will go well or if you are meeting the guy for the first time, arrange to meet as individuals so you will have a vehicle at your disposal.
+If you want a car of your own, then make sure you know if you should buy or lease a car, there are more tips published here.
 It can be your vehicle or what I like to call a DDD (Designated Date Driver).
 Have a friend who is willing to rescue you at a moment’s notice to serve as your DDD.
 If those are not options for you, call a cab service and set it up for a specific time.
 You can always sneak to the bathroom and cancel your cab in the event the date goes well.

 Pre-arrange a deadline or time frame within which you can meet.
 Try something along the lines of “I’d love to meet up with you, but I need to be somewhere at 9:00pm, so perhaps we could meet for 6:30 or 7:00pm?”
 If you know the date can only last an hour or two, you can see the end in sight.